RetroGFX/UnofficialOS/CONTRIBUTING.md

 * Use 2 spaces for indentation rather than tabs when possible.

 ## License
-By contributing, you agree that your contributions will be licensed under the license of the existing project code being modified or Apache 2.
+By contributing, you agree that your contributions will be licensed under the license of the existing project code being modified or GNU GPLv2.

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)